energycontrolapp/energycontrolapp.github.io/README.md

 <META NAME="ROBOTS" CONTENT="NOINDEX, NOFOLLOW">

-Just the best, carefully hand curated [Awesome List](https://github.com/topics/awesome) - energycontrolapp.github.io - details resources about Energy Control App software and very shiny things.
+An [Awesome](https://github.com/topics/awesome) List about Energy Control App software and hardware.

 ![a.png](a.png)